dice-group/theses/index.md

----
+# Theses at the data science (DICE) group

-title: Theses at the DICE group
+Bachelor's or master's theses at the DICE group typically build on content of our courses or project groups.
----
+We provide a [list of open theses](http://dice.cs.uni-paderborn.de/teaching/thesis/) on our teaching website.

-# Theses at the DICE group
+In the list, there is a contact person for every thesis.

 ## General information about theses in UPB computer science